Offer ends in: 2h 7m 27s

 • Nature’s Variety Prairie Beef & Barley Recipe Dry Dog Food

-• Wellness CORE RawRev Grain-Free Wild Game Recipe with Freeze Dried Lamb Dog Food
+• Wellness CORE RawRev Grain-Free Wild Game Recipe with Freeze-Dried Lamb Dog Food

-This Wellness CORE formula contains protein and natural enzymes that will keep the Rhodesian Ridgeback mixed with Labrador healthy and happy.
-The brand comprises of wild boar, rabbit with freeze-dried raw lamb, and wild game duck.
+This Wellness CORE formula contains protein and natural enzymes to keep the Rhodesian Ridgeback mixed with Labrador healthy and happy.
+The brand comprises wild boar, rabbit with freeze-dried raw lamb, and wild game duck.
 While it is a dry dog food product, the Wellness CORE formula can become a safe way for owners to introduce raw food into the diet of the Rhodesian Ridgeback Labrador mix without upsetting its stomach.
 It is also gluten-free, making it a balanced diet.

 • American Journey Chicken & Brown Rice